 Children will often feel helpless as if there is nothing they can do to make a difference.
 In Conscious Discipline, we strive to help children understand the interconnectedness of all people through a ritual called “wishing well.”
 In order to teach a child to wish someone else well, we tell them that wishing well is like being able to gather up love from all corners of the world and hold it in your heart as you think of those you wish well.
 When you wish someone well, take a deep breath in through your nose.
 When you breathe out release all that love in your heart for those you are wishing well.
 This ritual empowers children to be a part of the healing process and shift their focus from fear and judgment.

-Due to the nature of the way information is shared in our culture children and adults alike have access to information and images 24-7.
+Due to the way information is shared in our culture, children and adults alike have access to information and images 24-7.
 Children need our help to create a plan to feel emotionally safe when the world feels scary.
 Have a family meeting and set boundaries on the amount of screen time the family will have.
 It’s helpful to stay informed, but too much time in front of the news or social media can increase anxiety and fear among children, encouraging them to act from a survival state instead of a connected, problem-solving brain state.
 Help your children shift into their higher level brain states by asking how they can be helpful to others in their community.
 Everyone in your family can make commitments to start the day in order to help shift the focus from fear to love.

 We are all in this together.
 Safety, connection, and problem-solving are the keys to creating healing environments for children.